 Volunteers will be expected to donate any original copyright works they produce while volunteering.
-Wherever practicable (e.g. blog articles, publications), we will acknowledge your authorship.
-If you wish to use work in another context, this will usually be possible, but it's best to check.
+Wherever practicable (e.g. blog articles, publications), we will acknowledge the volunteer's authorship.
+If the volunteer wishes to use work in another context, this will usually be possible, but it's best to check.